Compliance

 - Stakeholder Advisory Group: The NH Building Energy Code Compliance Collaborative was established as part of the NH Energy Code Challenge, which is a stakeholder group of diverse professionals and individuals from a broad range of industries.
 This group ceased meeting in 2016.
 The NH Code Collaborative formed to pick up the work of the original Collaborative in 2019 and the NHCC has been meeting quarterly.
 The NHCC is focused on a three part strategy to: support adoption of new modern energy codes; supporting effective code compliance; and increase market demand.

-- Training/Outreach: In conjunction with New Hampshire's utility-administered suite of energy efficiency programs, one residential and one commercial energy code trainings were held in 2020.
-There were some smaller/shorter workshops presented directly to certain contractors and to the southern chapter (largest) of NH Home Builders and Remodelers Associationan Energy Code presentation at a monthly meeting of the NH Building Officials Association.
+- Training/Outreach: NHSaves hosted commercial and residential energy code trainings in 2024.
+There were some smaller/shorter workshops presented directly to certain contractors and to the southern chapter (largest) of NH Home Builders and Remodelers Association Energy Code presentation at a monthly meeting of the NH Building Officials Association.

 - Gap Analysis/Strategic Compliance Plan: NJ has an Evaluation Plan which was last made public in May 2017.
 The BPU’s Office of Clean Energy, in conjunction with the independent evaluator, Rutgers Center for Green Buildings, continually updates an Evaluation Plan in order to track previous evaluation activities, provide an indicator regarding planned, future evaluations and solicit input from stakeholders on what future evaluations are needed.
 In addition to highlighting current priorities, the Evaluation Plan is an important record of regular and cyclical evaluation work, such as cost-benefit analyses and baseline studies, which are used towards more effective policy making.

 - Baseline & Updated Compliance Studies: A baseline study of the multifamily sector in New Jersey was completed in April 2019, available here.
-A Code Compliance Study is currently underway to assess the code compliance of New Jersey's building stock across market segments.
-The study is being completed in collaboration with the Rutgers Center for Green Building.
+In June 2022, a study across building types was published.

-- Utility Involvement: The Clean Energy Act requires the NJ Board of Public Utilities to develop “quantitative performance indicators” (QPI) via public rulemaking that establishes targets and takes into account each utility’s “support (for) the development and implementation of building code changes…” The Board established interim QPIs in May 2019 as well as establishing an Advisory Group which will meet to help inform future QPIs.
+- Utility Involvement: The Clean Energy Act requires the NJ Board of Public Utilities to develop “quantitative performance indicators” (QPI) via public rulemaking that establishes targets and takes into account each utility’s “support (for) the development and implementation of building code changes…” The Board establishes QPIs regularly with utility input.
 Additionally, utilities may participate on the NJDCA mechanical/energy subcode committee and support the enactment of energy codes as a cost-effective means to reduce energy usage.
 They can participate on the advisory board but participation is not mandated.

 - Stakeholder Advisory Group: The Uniform Construction Code Act establishes a Uniform Construction Code Advisory Board.
 And under the Uniform Construction Code Advisory Board, there is a mechanical/energy subcode committee which includes code officials, engineers and other stakeholders.
 This board meets three to four times per year.

 - Training/Outreach: The Department of Community Affairs offers spring and fall semesters of training each year.
 Licensed code officials are required to complete continuing education to maintain their licensed.
-Visit the NJ Department of Community Affairs for more info regarding NJDCA Continuing Education Seminars.
 There are 50+ different Code Official training courses offered, some of which are energy subcode specific.

 - Baseline & Updated Compliance Studies: No studies have been made to evaluate code compliance.